-If you have a condo in a highrise building, it likely has concrete ceilings.
-Those ceilings are probably covered in some sort of texture–either the really rough popcorn popular in the 1970s, or the lighter texture that’s still being applied today (yes, still!).
-If you’ve removed the texture yourself, no doubt you’ve realized that the ceilings are too rough and uneven to be paint-ready.
+If you own an condo apartment in a typical high-rise building, it very likely comes with concrete ceilings.
+Those ceilings are probably covered in some sort of texture—either the really rough popcorn texture which was popular in the 1970s and 1980s, or the lighter texture that’s still being applied today in the third decade of the 21st century.
+If you’ve removed the texture yourself, you have no-doubt realized that the ceilings are too rough and uneven to be paint-ready.
 Why is this, and what should be done next?

 Why Are Concrete Ceilings So Uneven?